-In Kazakhstan, two shallow gas wells (AKK14 and AKK05) were re-entered and put on production and oil well AKD05 was re-entered to replace a downhole pump.
-No new development oil or gas wells drilled during that period.
+In Kazakhstan, no oil or gas wells were re-entered or put on production and no new development oil or gas wells were drilled during that period.
 See "Description of the Business" for a discussion of the Company's development and exploration plans.